Why You Should Let Your Passion Die

 In antiquity, great thinkers like Aristotle and Confucius sought to define the “Good life.”

-Four fundamental virtues arose in ancient Greece, Rome, India, and China:
+Four cardinal virtues arose across ancient Greece, Rome, India, and China:

 While these four virtues are interconnected, the solution to passion, excitement, and stimulation is moderation.